-A. Any student suspended from the regular academic program for a violation of school rules or discipline may not participate in the athletic program during the period of suspension.
-In addition, the student may be declared ineligible to participate in athletics for a period exceeding the period of the academic suspension pursuant to the rules and procedures set forth in this athletic eligibility code.

-B. A student suspended from one Tri County Area Schools District school is ineligible to take part in athletics in another school until he presents a clearance card from the school from which s/he has been suspended.

-C. All participants must be in attendance the entire day at the school to play in an athletic contest if school is in session that day.
-The only accepted excuses (parent/guardian must notify school) will be: serious illness of a family member; death in the family; pre-existing medical condition; dental, pre-existing medical condition or medical services of the student (Parent/Guardian must notify school) for which a doctor's note is given to the Athletic Department; required appearance in court (court statement must be provided); required observance of a holiday or ceremony of the student's religion; or a planned absence approved by principal.
-Any other exception must be granted by the High School Principal (or Assistant Principal in his absence) before school is dismissed the day of the contest.
-Parents will be notified if the athlete is unable to participate.
+- A. Any student suspended from the regular academic program (both in-school or out of school suspension) for a violation of school rules or discipline may not participate in the athletic program during the period of suspension.
+In addition, the student may be declared ineligible to participate in athletics for a period exceeding the period of the academic suspension pursuant to the rules and procedures set forth in this athletic eligibility code. - B. A student suspended from one Tri County Area Schools District school is ineligible to take part in athletics in another school until he presents a clearance card from the school from which he has been suspended. - C. All participants must be in attendance the entire day at school to play in an athletic contest if school is in session all that day.
+Any exception must be granted by the school Principal before school is dismissed the day of the contest. - D. Athletes must be in school the day after a game played during the week.
+If they are out of school without a good excuse, they will be ineligible for the next contest.
+Being tired is not an excuse. - E. Anyone quitting a team must consult with his/her coach and then turn in his/her uniform within one week.

-D. Athletes with a pre-existing medical condition must have a medical statement on file at the high school.

-E. Anyone quitting a team must consult with his/her coach and then turn in his/her uniform within one week.
 Any student failing to follow said procedure will be ineligible to participate during the next athletic season or sport for one game or contest for every week the equipment is late.

-F. No student shall be allowed to wear an athletic uniform other than at an athletic contest connected with Tri County unless given permission by the coach of the team involved, subject to review by the Athletic Director and Principal.

-G. Use or possession of tobacco products, alcohol or other harmful substances and use or possession of narcotics or habit-forming drugs are prohibited.

-H. Any conduct in or out of school that is detrimental to the school or to the team is prohibited.
-Examples include, but not limited to: theft, insubordination, fighting, hazingand destruction of property or arson carries over year to year.

-I. Any athlete serving athletic code violation suspension will not be allowed to attend an overnight trip.
-Any conduct beyond the scope of G, H and I may be referred to the Board of Education for further discipline.
+- F. No student shall be allowed to wear an athletic uniform other than at an athletic contest connected with Tri County unless given permission to otherwise by his coach.
+The penalty for a violation of this rule will be determined by the coach of the team involved, subject to review by the athletic director and the principal. - G. Use of possession of tobacco products, alcohol or other harmful substances and use or possession of narcotics or habit-forming drugs are prohibited. - H. Any conduct in or out of school that is detrimental to the school or to the team is prohibited.
+Examples might include, but are not limited to: theft, insubordination, fighting, destruction of property, arson. - I. Tri County Middle School will follow the NCAA List of Banned Substances. - J. Any athlete serving an athletic code violation suspension must remain academically eligible during suspension.
+If this does not occur, the suspension will be extended to include those weeks the athlete was academically ineligible.

-J. Tri County High School will follow the NCAA List of Banned Substances.

-K. Any athlete serving an athletic code violation suspension must remain academically eligible during suspension.
-If this does not occur, the suspension will be extended to include those weeks the athlete was academically ineligible

-Penalties for G, H, AND I above
+PENALTIES FOR G & H ABOVE

 The following penalties are considered minimum penalties and may be increased if circumstances warrant.
-Offenses are cumulative over the course of his or her high school career.

-First offense: Athletes will be suspended for one-half (50%) of the contests in the sport in which they are presently participating in.
+First offense: Athlete will be suspended for one-half (50%) of the contests in the sport in which they are presently participating in.
 If the suspension is not fully executed, it will carry over into the next season in which the athlete participates.

-Second offense: Athletes shall be suspended for three-fourths (75%) of the contests in the sport in which they are presently participating in.
+Second offense: Athlete shall be suspended for three-fourths (75%) of the contests in the sport in which they are presently participating in.
 If the suspension is not fully executed, it will be carried over into the next season in which the athlete participates.

-Third offense: Athletes shall be suspended from participating in all athletic programs for a period of one full calendar year.
+Third offense: Suspension from participating in all athletic programs for a period of one full calendar year.